padok-team/dojo-terraform/exercises/README.md

 **Technical Comments:**
 - Based on [Terraform CLI documentation](https://developer.hashicorp.com/terraform/cli) and using Treraform CLI
 - List all resources of your state
 - Remove a resource from your state and make a plan to see what it will do.
-You may try to apply
+You can try to apply to see what happens
 - Import the resource you deleted in your state
 - Destroy only one resource with a `--target`